yukisuet/LCR/04_this_cohort/Stat_Inference_II.md

 One question we may ask: *Is there a relationship between the size of the house and the house price?*
 We can address this question by testing whether the regression coefficient $\beta_1$ is sufficiently far enough from $0$.

-- $H_0: \beta_1 = 0$ meaning there is no relationship between house size and the price
+- $H_0: \beta_1 = 0$ meaning there is no relationship between house size and the price.

-- $H_1: \beta_1 \neq 0$ meaning there is a relationship between the house size and price
+- $H_1: \beta_1 \neq 0$ meaning there is a relationship between the house size and price.

-Essentially, we have 2 competing hypotheses:
+Essentially, we have two competing hypotheses:
 -  $H_0 : \beta_1 = 0$ vs. $H_1 : \beta_1 \neq 0$

 ---
 #### Hypothesis test for coefficients when predictors are categorical

-*Note.* When using categorical predictors in a regression model, the interpretation of coefficients differs from that of continuous predictors.
+*Note:* When using categorical predictors in a regression model, the interpretation of coefficients differs from that of continuous predictors.
 - Here, $\beta$ coefficients tell us the impact of each category (relative to the reference category) on the outcome.
 - This is done by testing if the $\beta$ coefficients for the categories are significantly different from zero.
 ---
 Let's assume we have a regression model where house type (Residential, Condo, Multi-Family) is our predictor variable and house price is the outcome variable.
-- Residential (our reference category) will not have a coefficient because it’s the baseline.
+- Residential (our reference category) will not have a coefficient because it is the baseline.
 - Condo and Multi-Family will have their own coefficients.
 - For example, we have:
   - $\beta_0$: Intercept (average house price for Residential).
 This represents the average house price for the Residential category (since it is the reference group).